sanjayrajpurohit36/Programs/README.md

 ```
 dir codechef has the programming questions solved on Codechef.

-dir cpp programs has the programming questions & algos in c/cpp.
+dir Cpp Prog has the programming questions & algos in c/cpp.

 dir hackerearth has the programming questions solved on hackerearth.